IMPORT TARIFFS - LATEST NEWS & UPDATES

 Related: Types of Customs Bonds - Activity Codes and Uses

-For business owners, it’s recommended to have a continuous bond worth at least 10% of your estimated duties for a 12-month period.
+For business owners, it’s in your best interest to have a continuous (annual) bond worth at least 10% of your estimated duties for a 12-month period.
 In the table below, you can see some common bond amounts based on these estimates.

 An infographic depicting recommended continuous customs bond amounts based on estimated duties for a year.
 The graphic is labeled "Estimated Duties and Customs Fees Over 12 Months " on the top left and "Recommended Continuous Bond Amount" on the top right.
 The information is presented as a bar graph and reads as follows: